shw0123/Fast-Learnable-Sparse-Radon-Transform-Net/README.md

 # Fast-Learnable-Sparse-Radon-Transform-Net
-Python code for a fast learnable sparse Radon transform.
+Python code for the Fast Learnable Sparse Radon Transform Net.

 FLSRT_Net            ----> for our neural network